howtomen/CompilerProject/README.md

 # CompilerProject
-this is a compiler made for a class using felx and bison.
+this is a compiler made for a class using flex and bison instead of lex and yak.